opal/opal/Generated-Javascript.md

 ### Method Calls

-All arguments are added to regular javascript function calls with the addition of a block argument.
-If a block is given, then it will be the first argument in the call.
-If no block is given then the first argument will be null.
-This block argument is invisible to the ruby code.
+All method arguments are passed to the function just like regular javascript function calls

 The following ruby code: